anil90/weather_app_flutter/README.md

-# 💱 Currency Converter App
+# 💱 Weather App Flutter

 A simple and modern Flutter app to get weather data.
 Built as part of my Flutter learning journey while transitioning from 10+ years of Magento/PHP development to cross-platform mobile apps.